 - Select Manage Extensions from the drop-down menu.
-In the opened window, you will see all the downloaded extensions and can disable them or remove them altogether.
+In the window, that opens, you will see all the downloaded extensions.

 - Click on the blue switch button to disable a particular extension or click Remove to delete Chrome extension entirely.

 If you don’t remember what the extension is for, you can click Details and check out all the information about it.

 Uninstall Chrome Extensions with App Cleaner & Uninstaller

 Another quick way to remove Chrome extensions is to use a special utility called App Cleaner & Uninstaller, which will automatically find all downloaded extensions and show you how much space they take up on your Mac’s hard drive.

 Here is how to remove Chrome extensions with App Cleaner & Uninstaller:

 - Download and launch App Cleaner & Uninstaller.

 - Switch to the Extensions panel and select Web Browser Extensions.

 - Select unneeded items in the Google Chrome Extensions section.